RomainOr/RomainOr.github.io/content/_index.md

           location: Illkirch-Graffenstaden, France
           date_start: '2023-09-01'
           date_end: ''
+          description: |-
-          description: Is responsible for Development Quality resources (BUT 2 S4 and BUT 3 S5).
+          *Is responsible for Development Quality resources (BUT 2 S4 and BUT 3 S5).*
           Teaches the resources Production Chain Automation (BUT 3), Analysis (BUT 2), Development Quality (BUT 2 S3), System Programming (BUT 2), Virtualization - Operating System (BUT 2) and Introduction to Computer Architecture (BUT 1).

         - title: "Temporary Research and Teaching Assistant"
           company: CSTB, ICube & IUT Robert Schuman, University of Strasbourg